 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M50 and the X-Pro2 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the M50 does not have a direct predecessor.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the M50 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M50 was succeeded by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon M50 or the Fujifilm X-Pro2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS M50:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/24p vs 1080/60p).